Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 ![NPatchVisual](media/visuals/NPatchVisualExample.png)

-It is worth paying attention to the correct scaling of the NPatch image.
+It is worth paying attention to the correct scaling of the N-Patch image.

 ### SVGVisual